garethcheah/documentation/AddNewUnityProjectToGitHub.md

   - Ensure repo type is 'Git'
   - Leave 'Create Repository On Account' unchecked to just create the repo locally for now.

-## 3. Create .gitignore file for Unity project
+## 3. Create .gitignore file for Unity project (this step can also be done when creating a repo on GitHub.com)

   - Within your local repo in Sourcetree, open 'Settings'
   - Switch to advanced tab.
 Under 'Repository-specific ignore list', click on the 'Edit' button.
 This should open up a new .gitignore file in a text editor.